sijielu/Revival/docs/final.md

 - **after 100 epoches:**
   ![sample_e100](https://github.com/sijielu/Revival/raw/master/img/sample_e100.jpg)

 Based on the results shown above, we could see that through the training process, the generated image become more natural and real.
-The forest and river in Minecraft are transparently transformed to those in real world.
+The desert and clouds in Minecraft are transparently transformed to those in real world.
 We also do the experiment on transformation from real-world photo to Minecraft landscape.
 The comparison is shown below:
 - **Photo $$\to$$ Minecraft:**
   ![RtoM](https://github.com/sijielu/Revival/raw/master/img/RtoM.jpg)